terjeio/CNC_Boosterpack/README.md

 A BoosterPack that provides 3-axis motor support for some LaunchPads, driver code for my [grbl-library](https://github.com/terjeio/grblHAL) is now available for MSP432, Tiva C (EK-TM4C123GXL and EK-TM4C1294XL) and MSP430F5529.

+Prototype "motherboards" has been made for ESP32 and SAMD 21 (MKR ZERO) development boards allowing the CNC BoosterPack to be used with these, I may add them later.

 **NOTE:** design files are in KiCad 5 format!

 **Features:**